GoogleCloudPlatform/functions-framework-dart/docs/quick-starts/03-quick-start-cloud-run.md

 **Congratulations!** You have successfully built and deployed your function to Cloud Run.
 You can now access your function at the Service URL that is printed in the last line of output.

+If you prefer not to use this beta command for now, read on.
+The next two sections cover building and deploying in two separate steps.

 ## Build the container image using Cloud Build